gloveboxes/mslearn-module-generator/README.md

 - `module.yml` - the Module definition file.
 - `module.json` - the schema file for the Module definition file.
 - `source` - the folder that contains the content for the Module.
-You add your markdown and knowledge check files to this folder.
+Add your markdown (.md) and knowledge check (.yml) files to this folder.
 - `media` - the folder that contains the images for the Module.
-You add your images to this folder.
+Add the images for the Units to this folder.
 - `resources` - the folder that contains the resources for the Module.
-You add your resources to this folder.
+Add your resources to this folder.
 For example, you might have a PowerPoint file you've used to create the images for the Module.
 The resources folder is a great place to store these files.

 ### Understanding the Module Definition File